China–United States relations: Liaison Office (1973–1978)

-Normalization
+Normalization (1979–1989)

 In the Joint Communiqué on the Establishment of Diplomatic Relations, dated 1 January 1979, the United States transferred diplomatic recognition from Taipei to Beijing.
-The US reiterated the Shanghai Communiqué's acknowledgment of the Chinese position that there is only one China and that Taiwan is a part of China; Beijing acknowledged that the American people would continue to carry on commercial, cultural, and other unofficial contacts with the people of Taiwan.
+The U.S. reiterated the Shanghai Communiqué's acknowledgment of the Chinese position that there is only one China, and that Taiwan is a part of China; Beijing acknowledged that the American people would continue to carry on commercial, cultural, and other unofficial contacts with the people of Taiwan.

 Taiwan, although fully expecting this step, nonetheless expressed disappointment at having not been consulted first.
 The reaction of the communist world was similar to 1972, with the Soviet Union and its allies in Eastern Europe mostly being noncommittal, Romania welcoming the move, and Cuba and Albania being strongly against it.
 North Korea issued a statement congratulating "our brotherly neighbors for ending long-hostile relations with the US".

-Vice Premier Deng Xiaoping's January 1979 visit to Washington initiated a series of important, high-level exchanges which continued until the spring of 1989.
-This resulted in many bilateral agreements, especially in the fields of scientific, technological, and cultural interchange, as well as trade relations.
-Since early 1979, the United States and the PRC have initiated hundreds of joint research projects and cooperative programs under the Agreement on Cooperation in Science and Technology, the largest bilateral program.
+Chinese leader Deng Xiaoping's January 1979 visit to Washington initiated a series of important, high-level exchanges which continued until the spring of 1989.
+This resulted in many bilateral agreements, including the 31 January 1979 Agreement on Cooperation in Science and Technology.
+Scientific cooperation greatly increased thereafter.
+Since early 1979, the US and the PRC have initiated hundreds of joint research projects and cooperative programs under the Agreement on Cooperation in Science and Technology, the largest bilateral program.

 On 1 March 1979, the two countries formally established embassies in each other's capitals.
 In 1979, outstanding private claims were resolved and a bilateral trade agreement was completed.
 Vice President Walter Mondale reciprocated Vice Premier Deng's visit with an August 1979 trip to China.
 This visit led to agreements in September 1980 on maritime affairs, civil aviation links, and textile matters, as well as a bilateral consular convention.

 The threats of the Soviet invasion of Afghanistan and Vietnamese invasion of Cambodia were major factors that brought Washington and Beijing closer than ever before.
-US-China military cooperation began in 1979.
-In 1980, China allowed the United States to establish electronic listening stations in Xinjiang so the United States could monitor Soviet rocket launches in central Asia.
-In exchange, the United States authorized the sale of dual-use civilian and military technology and nonlethal military equipment to China.
+In June 1979, U.S. Secretary of Health, Education, and Welfare Josephn A. Califano Jr. led an American delegation to China; the trip resulted in the long-term institutionalization of health and education links between the two countries.
+U.S.-China military cooperation increased over the course of 1979 and 1980.
+In 1980, China allowed the United States to establish electronic listening stations in Xinjiang so the US could monitor Soviet rocket launches in Central Asia.
+In exchange, the US authorized the sale of dual-use civilian and military technology and nonlethal military equipment to China.